Here are our Top 6 tax prep options – and advice for picking the perfect one for your finances.

 These companies guarantee their software is accurate, or they’ll pay any IRS fines.
 They also promise to get you the most money back or ensure you owe the smallest sum possible.

 So, what is the best tax software?
-In all cases, you can download the software and pay only when you file.
-So giving more than one a try may take up some time, but it shouldn’t deplete your bank account.
+In all cases, you can download the software, but you only pay when you file.
+Trying more than one may take up some time, but it shouldn’t deplete your bank account.